Home

 Doppelgänger “Double-goer”, double, look-alike

-Freizeitstress “Leisure-time stress", a newish one, but I saw it on the Radio 4 website today and so it must count!
+Freizeitstress “Leisure-time stress".
 Refers to the stress caused by feeling impelled to fill up weekends with busy activity instead of relaxing!

 Kindergarten “Children-garden”, i.e. nursery school